Equestria: Griffish Isles

 Griffish Isles, an Equestrian archipelago commonwealth, located in the Celestia Sea off the north-western coast of continental "Griffon continent" (known by fans as Griffonia), and is analogous to the real world British Isles.
 On the official map, it is also very close to the Bug Bear Territory.
 Equestrian settlements include Buckingham, Manechester, and Trottingham (a portmanteau of 'Nottingham', an English city, and 'trot', a jogging speed for horses) the regional capital city of Griffish Isles.
 The Griffish Isles is first mentioned in "Stare Master"—where Rarity is making 20 gold-lined gowns for ponies there—and later mentioned in "Luna Eclipsed", "Simple Ways", and "Crusaders of the Lost Mark".
 Trottingham itself is said to be based on the British city of Birmingham and the ponies that inhabit it wear clothing inspired by British culture and have Cockney accents.
 Notable residents of Griffish Isles include Pipsqueak before a move, and Sassy Saddles before moving to the Equestrian mainland.

-Luna Coast
+Luna Coast and Undiscovered West

+The Undiscovered West is a vast, largely inaccessible, unknown region located west of the main Equestrian continent, with the vast Luna Ocean located beyond it, serving as a frontier for adventure and mystery within for the mane six.
+The region is depicted as having pristine, diverse landscapes, including large forests, rugged mountains, deep caves, extensive wetlands, massive lakes, and volcanic plains; with potential populations of deer, kirin, and other undiscovered creatures.

 Las Pegasus

-Las Pegasus is depicted as a floating cloud city, like Cloudsdale.
+Las Pegasus is depicted as a floating cloud city; but unlike Cloudsdale, remains stationary and went though great lengths to accommodate non-pegasi tourists visiting on long semi-permanent basis.
 Based on the cities of Las Vegas and Paradise, Nevada, Las Pegasus is portrayed as "one big party", with many hotels, resorts, nightlife, amusement parks, restaurants, arcades, and casinos.
 Las Pegasus was the setting of the episode "Viva Las Pegasus".
 Las Pegasus actively competes with Applewood and Manehatten for the title of "entertainment capital of the world".